igraph/igraph/interfaces/python/doc/source/install.rst

 1. Get the latest PyCairo for Windows installer from http://ftp.gnome.org/pub/gnome/binaries/win32/pycairo/1.8.
 Make sure you grab the one that matches your Python version.
-At the time of writing, the above folder contained installers for Python 2.6 only.
+At the time of writing, the above folder contained installers for Python 2.6 and 2.7 only.
 You may also try and go one level up, then down then 1.4 subfolder -- these are older versions, but they work with Python 2.5 and Python 2.6 as well.